-Aisling was born and raised in Belfast and is now based in Glasgow.
+Aisling was born and raised in Belfast where she is living again after time based in Glasgow.
 She started learning the flute at an early age with Billy Dunwoody and played in the National Youth Orchestra of Ireland.
 Aisling went on to study at the Royal Scottish Academy of Music and Drama, where she also won a scholarship to the Lake Placid Institute for Arts in New York and Guildhall School of Music and Drama.
 Her studies were generously funded by awards from the Belfast Classical Music Bursaries, BELB and the Countess of Munster Musical Trust.

 As Concerto Soloist she has appeared with various orchestras including the Ulster Orchestra and the Royal Scottish National Orchestra.
 In 2006 she released her acclaimed debut album Recital with Natural Studio Records and has continued this affiliation with the release of two further chamber music recordings Histoire du Tango and Standing Stones.